 The Marine Science curriculum emphasizes improvement of oral and written communication skills and facility in accessing, reading, and understanding the current primary literature in marine sciences.
-Many of the courses include hands-on, experiential learning in the laboratory or in field.
+Several courses include hands-on, experiential learning in the laboratory or in the field.
 Students also are required to complete an experience-based education requirement.

 Marine Science is a credit-intensive major, available to students in the School of Environmental and Biological Sciences (SEBS) or the School of Arts and Sciences (SAS).
 Students are advised to declare the major as soon as possible so they can receive advice on their academic program.

-- To show evidence of scientific literacy, and to communicate the information effectively both orally and in writing
+- Show evidence of scientific literacy, and communicate the information effectively both orally and in writing.

-- To develop and conduct an individual research project in collaboration with a scientific mentor
+- Develop, conduct, and report on an applied research experience in marine science in collaboration with a scientific mentor.